RahulReddy-3/assignment2-Rayapuram/README.md

 8. Keep right at the fork and merge onto M60.
 9. At the roundabout, take the 1st exit and stay on The Quays.
 10. You will be at the destination.

+## Places to visit near Lowrey Museum.

+The following places are worth visiting around the Museum:

+* Alchemist Media City.
+* IWM North Museum.
+* Coronation Street The Tour.